 - diverging palette ID:

 Because IDs are based on collection names, no two collections on a single instance can have the same name.
 Additionally, the collection ID and palette IDs do not change if a color collection’s name is changed.

-Looker’s native color collections and custom color collections created in releases earlier than Looker 6.22 receive instance-specific alphanumeric IDs.
+Looker’s native color collections receive instance-specific alphanumeric IDs.

 The palettes for each color collection are shown below.
-Note that the Dalton color collection accommodates various forms of color vision deficiency.
+The Dalton color collection accommodates various forms of color vision deficiency.